HadassahJoseph/MusicVisuals/README.md

 4. To replay the song press the spacebar.

 # How it works
+Our MyVisual class is our main class that it running our files.
+There are several objects declared in teh beginning of our class.
+Thes objects represent different visual elements in our project.
+An integer variable called mode is initialized to 1, which will determine the active part of the visual to be rendered. keyPressed() Method:
+This method is overridden from the Visual class and is called whenever a key is pressed.
+If a numeric key between '0' and '7' is pressed, the mode variable is updated accordingly.
+If the spacebar is pressed, it cues the audio player to the start (position 0) and plays the song. draw() Method:
+This method is overridden from the Visual class and is the main drawing loop for the sketch.
+It uses a switch statement on the mode variable to determine which part of the visual to render.Depending on the value of mode, it calls the corresponding part_*() methods.

+part_*() Methods:
+These methods are custom-defined and handle the rendering of different visual parts based on the current mode.
+Each method first attempts to calculate the Fast Fourier Transform (FFT) using the calculateFFT() method.
+If an exception occurs, it is caught and printed.
+The calculateFrequencyBands() method is called to calculate the frequency bands for visualization.
+Finally, the corresponding visual element (h_idea2, mNote, s, db, hj, ss, end) is rendered using its respective render() method.
+Overall, this code structure allows you to switch between different visual parts and render them based on the selected mode.
+Each part seems to have its own unique visualization logic implemented in the respective part_*() methods.

 # What I am most proud of in the assignment